Learning everything there is to know about cutting board care was a must for me!

 Follow Life-n-Reflection on Pinterest for More - Use this Pin button!

 Making spoon butter takes a little effort upfront, but the results are well worth it.
 And you’ll quickly find using spoon butter for your cutting board care has long-lasting results.
-Results you may want to share with a friend… This all-natural petroleum-free spoon butter recipe makes a great housewarming gift.
-You can easily double or triple the recipe above to make several tins to gift.
+Results you may want to share with a friend!

 simple living library banner

 Oops!
 Did I forget to mention this recipe has a dreamy, lemon honey scent that will even moisturize your hands?
-No gloves are needed for this kitchen clean-up!
-Pin this lemon conditioning spoon butter now.
-And tag #lifenreflection on Instagram to share your natural cleaning tips with us.
+And no gloves are needed for this kitchen clean-up!

 2 Comments